FARMSTEAD MEAT

 Our customers enjoy coming to the farm to make their purchases so that they can watch the animals whose pastures surround the store.
 These are the same animals from which we get the milk to make the cheese, Goat-La-To and soap and the meat for our freezers.
 Visitors often bring friends and family to show off where they shop locally.

 Quality, thoughtfully-raised meat has seen a huge surge in demand lately.
 Along with our farming neighbors, we have known about great-tasting homegrown meat all along.
-With the addition on the Farm Store, we are now able to share the opportunity for cooking farmstead meats with our local customers.
+With the addition of the Farm Store, we are now able to share the opportunity for purchasing and cooking farmstead meats with our local customers.

 What is Farmstead Meat?

-Farmstead meat is meat which comes from our own herd.
+Farmstead meat is meat which comes from our own flock and herds.

-We process two to three pastured lambs and goats at a time and do NOT sell goat or lamb whole, by the half or by the quarter.
-All of our meat is sold by the cut and the meat is rotated using FIFO (First In – First Out) procedures to keep the best meat available for our customers.
-Since we sell what we raise and carry limited amounts of meat, we encourage you to email or call for the availability of particular cuts before coming to the Farm Store.
+We process one grassfed/finished cow and two to four pastured lambs and goats at a time and do NOT sell beef, goat or lamb live, whole, by the half or by the quarter.
+All of our meat, including beef, is sold by the cut and the meat is rotated using FIFO (First In – First Out) procedures to keep the best meat available for our customers.
+Since we sell what we raise and carry limited amounts of meat, we encourage you to call/text/email for the availability of particular cuts before coming to the Farm Store.
+Save a trip!

-Our goats and lambs are taken to a local meat processor, M. L. Mitchell & Son Meat Processing in Walnut Cove, NC, for processing.
+Our cattle, goats and lambs are taken to a local meat processor, Mitchell’s Meat Processing in Walnut Cove, NC, for harvesting.
 The meat is USDA inspected and it is available for purchase in our Farm Store.
 It is vacuum sealed, labeled and frozen by our processor in portion quantities per package.
-For example, our ground goat and ground lamb are in one pound packages.
+For example, our ground products (beef, goat and lamb) are in approximately one pound packages.
 Packages are sold by weight and package weight will vary slightly.

-What is grass fed grass finished beef?
-It comes from cattle that ate nothing but grass and forage for their entire lives.
+What is grass fed/finished beef?
+It comes from cattle that have eaten nothing but grass and forage their entire lives.
 Their diet of natural grasses and vegetation contributes to full-flavored beef that is rich in healthful Omega-3 fatty acids.

 Why is beef raised on grass more costly than conventionally raised beef?
-Cattle raised on pasture require more space, more time to grow out and more labor.
+Cattle raised on pasture require more forage space, time to grow out and labor.

-Check out our freezer for goat and lamb!
+Check out our Farm Store freezer for beef, lamb and goat!

 Johnny and Robin Blakley (owners of Buffalo Creek Farm and Creamery, LLC) are both certified Poultry and Meat Handlers through the Meat and Poultry Inspection Division of the North Carolina Department of Agriculture and Consumer Services as of December 6, 2011 and are inspected yearly.